kay1810/DevOpsVault/Docker/concepts.md

 **Summary:**
 Docker Compose simplifies running and managing multi-container Docker applications with a single configuration file and easy commands.

+#############

+Bind Mounts map a specific directory or file from the host machine into the container.
+The data lives on the host at the specified path, and any changes are immediately reflected in both the host and container.
+Bind mounts are often used in development for live code updates, but they are less portable and depend on the host’s directory structure.

+Volumes are managed by Docker itself and stored in Docker’s storage area (like /var/lib/docker/volumes/).
+They are designed for persistent and portable storage, making them ideal for production.
+Volumes are decoupled from the host filesystem, can be easily shared between containers, and are managed using Docker commands.

+In summary:
+Bind mounts are host-directory-based and user-managed, while volumes are Docker-managed, portable, and better suited for persistent data in production environments.

+###########################
 ##  Docker registry
 ##  Docker API & CLI
 ## Environment variables in Docker